Matus-Dubrava/file_scanner/README.md

     -   add option to search based on custom attributes and values via `md list` once the custom file attributes are implemented
     -   implement `md rm`
+    -   add `commit` argument to functions that perform database operations so that they can optionally commit changes
+    -   rename `md` to `mdm` (MetadataManager)
+    -   add support for both global (repository-level) and file-level custom metadata and option to filter out records based on them

 -   DONE:
     -   test case which covers that `md init` creates target dir if it doesn't exist